hazelcast-guides/spring-hazelcast-pipeline-dispatcher/README.md

 # Overview

 This connector enables the use of Hazelcast Pipelines to service HTTP Requests.
-This approach separates the HTTP Connection handling and the response computation.
-A regular Spring Boot application handles the HTTP connection and the Hazelcast cluster, running a Pipeline, handles the response computation.
+One major benefit of this approach is the ability to have multiple implementations of a service and control the amount of traffic directed to each, enabling blue/green style deployments.

-Some advantages of this approach are:
+Some additional advantages of this approach are:
 - The Spring Boot application is very light and stateless.
 It is easy to scale simply by running multiple instances behind a load balancer.
 - The Spring Boot application servers contain no business logic or data, making them safer to run in an internet facing subnet.
 - The business logic is in an independently deployable Hazelcast pipeline.
 The logic can be updated by deploying a new Pipeline, without touching the web servers.
 - The web tier and the business logic tiers scale independently.
+- Compute resources do not have to be specifically assigned to each service.
+Instead, all service implementations share the compute resources of a Hazelcast cluster.
+Adding compute capacity is as easy as adding servers to the cluster.

 # Running the Example
 A sample spring boot application that uses the Hazelcast pipeline dispatcher is included